mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 ### 3.1 Board Type

-On this tab, you can switch between a Scrum workflow and a Kanban workflow by clicking the settings icon on the upper-right side of the screen.
-Which workflow you use also decides how the **Planning** page and the [Board](#board) page look.
+On this tab, you can switch between a Scrum workflow and Kanban workflow by clicking the settings icon on the upper-right side of the screen.
+The workflow you select determines how the **Planning** page and the [Board](#board) page look.

 {{< figure src="/attachments/developerportal/collaborate/epics/switch-scrum-kanban.png" width="500px" >}}